Advertiser Disclosure

 Image Credit: Dietmar Lichota via Unsplash

 From the blue water to the lush greenery, the beach offers countless photo opportunities to commemorate your trip.
-You can even explore the tropical forestry that lines the coast if you want to take a break from your swimming or sunbathing.
+You can even explore the tropical forest that lines the coast if you want to take a break from your swimming or sunbathing.

-Keep in mind there’s no shade near the water, so don’t lay your towel there for too long, and wear sunscreen to avoid getting a sunburn.
+Keep in mind there’s no shade near the water, so don’t lay your towel there for too long and wear sunscreen to avoid getting a sunburn.

 Final Thoughts